learn-co-curriculum/dsc-pca-numpy-lab/README.md

 ## Objectives
 You will be able to :
-- Implement Principle Component Analysis using Python and Numpy
+- Implement Principal Component Analysis using Python and Numpy
 - Generate Multivariate datasets using covariance and mean matrices
 - Create 3 dimensional scatter plots using numpy and matplotlib
-- Visualize the results of PCA (principle components) in a low dimensional space
+- Visualize the results of PCA (principal components) in a low dimensional space

 ## The PCA approach